Visit Parc du Sarrat

 The Parc du Sarrat is situated in Dax in the Landes department of south west of France.
 The garden is a classified 'jardin remarquable'.

-Visit the Parc du Sarrat
+Explore the Parc du Sarrat

 After studying architecture René Guichemerre came to Sarrat and designed a contemporary garden around his house.
 Upon his death he left the garden to the town of Dax and it is now open for visits.